jamangi/consistency-tracker/README.md

-# consistency-tracker
+# Shauntal Tracker
-module for plotting consistency of a behavior for productivity purposes
+Module for plotting consistency of a behavior for productivity purposes